amitgandole/jwt-dpop-guardian-react/README.md

 2.  **Install dependencies**:

-- Navigate to the Angular client directory and install dependencies:
+- Navigate to the React client directory and install dependencies:

         cd dpop-react-auth
         npm install